zmiguel/docker-compose/README.md

 ## Stacks
 I organize my containers in stacks.

-Each stack has containers that either rely on eachother or are part of a groupo of apps. for example, the plex stack has all apps related to plex such as: sonarr, radarr, jackett, etc.
+Each stack has containers that either rely on eachother or are part of a group of apps. for example, the plex stack has all apps related to plex such as: sonarr, radarr, jackett, etc.

 ### Auth Stack